sequelize/sequelize/docs/docs/associations.md

 })
 ```

-To remove created associations you can just call the set method without a specific id&colon;
+To remove created associations you can just call the set method without a specific id:

 ```js
 // remove the association with task1